Treatment for migraines

 What is a headache?

-Primary headaches refer to independent conditions that cause head, face, or neck pain.
+Primary headaches are independent conditions that cause head, face, or neck pain.
 Examples of primary headaches include migraines and tension headaches.
 Secondary headaches result from another medical condition, such as an infection, stress, or medication overuse.

 How is a migraine different from a headache?